Home / Latin America & Caribbean / Mexico / Mexico City

 • Try seasonal specialties

-Dishes like chiles en nogada (September) and pan de muerto (October-November) are safest at established vendors
+Dishes like chiles en nogada (September) and pan de muerto (October-November) are best experienced from well-regarded, busy vendors.

 Centro Histórico